GlitterWare/Passy/README.md

 - 🔒 Security – All your information is encrypted in AES and stored offline on your devices, providing highest-tier security.
 - 🔄 Synchronization – Share data between separate devices within seconds.
-- 🤝 Entry sharing – Send entries to your friend and family.
+- 🤝 Entry sharing – Send entries to your friends and family.
 - 🖐️ Biometrics – Quickly unlock the app using your fingerprint.
 - 📚 Multipurpose – Store passwords, payment cards, notes, id cards and identities, all in one place.
 - ⚡ Autofill – Quickly fill fields in apps and websites without having to open the app.